 Health

-ILIT allergy shots could reduce allergy immunotherapy by months or years
+ILIT allergy shots can reduce allergy immunotherapy by months or years

 Typical injections to treat allergies can take as long as four or five years, with rounds of shots happening as frequently as every week.
 It can be an inconvenient process, especially for people who have busy schedules, like frequent travelers or kids in many sports and extracurriculars.

-A newly available type of allergy shot, though, can cut that process down to two months with a series of just three shots.
+A relatively new type of allergy shot, though, can cut that process down to two months with a series of just three shots.
+At Ohio State, we've had this treatment available since May 2024.

 How intralymphatic immunotherapy (ILIT) shots work